Configuring Audits

 Excluding Specific Outcome

 In some cases, there is a known error for a given rule on a given element, but we want to ignore it temporarily because the fix is not the highest priority.
-In environments where tests fail due to errors, or to reduce visual clutter, it is often simpler to disregard these results altogether:
+In environments where tests fail if there is any accessibility issue, or to reduce visual clutter, it is often simpler to disregard these results altogether:

 import { Audit, Outcomes } from "@siteimprove/alfa-test-utils";